articles

 Another time I encountered a problem with hacking was when I was looking for a job.
 During that time, I used my personal website as an online portfolio I could send with my job applications.

 Another occurrence where I realized someone had changed private information was when I went to a pharmacy to get prescription iron supplements.
-Even though my income was low enough so that I would not have had to pay a prescription fee, when I asked the employee for the supplements, their system showed that I had to pay a fee.
+Even though my income was low enough that I would not have had to pay a prescription fee, when I asked the employee for the supplements, their system showed that I had to pay a fee.

-The singer has also been hacking into other people’s accounts, and I have received weird emails from these accounts, such as the email (excerpt) shown in the picture above.
+He has also been hacking into other people’s accounts, and I have received weird emails from these accounts, such as the email (excerpt) shown in the picture above.

-After my email accounts had been hacked various times, I chose one company to transfer all my emails to two new email accounts.
+After my email accounts had been hacked multiple times, I chose one company to transfer all my emails to two new email accounts.
 I signed up to receive their newsletters, and voilà, this is an email I recently received.

 I am familiar with his writing style by now, but let me tell you, this is crazymaking behavior (also known as gaslighting)!